California Courts of Appeal: Third District

+History

+In 1905, the original three justices of the Third District were Presiding Justice Norton P. Chipman and Associate Justices Abram J. Buckles and Charles Emmett McLaughlin.

+In 1942, Governor Culbert Olson appointed Annette Abbott Adams as presiding justice of the Third District.
+This made her both the first woman appointed as a justice of the District Courts of Appeal and the first female presiding justice of a District Court of Appeal.
+She was also the first woman to sit on the California Supreme Court, when she was appointed to sit pro tempore with the high court for a single case in April 1950.

 Fourth District

 The California Court of Appeal for the Fourth District is unique in that it is divided into three geographical divisions that are administratively separate, which even have different case number systems, and yet remain referred to as a single district.

 Division One

 The Division One courthouse is located in San Diego.
 It handles appeals from Imperial and San Diego Counties.
 It has 10 justices.